gssh-linux/gssh/README.md

 Tell us what you think of this by opening an issue.
 Thanks!

 To-Do list: <br>
-Reorganize releases to make them cleaner
+Reorganize releases to make them cleaner <br>
-Start working using branches
+Start working using branches <br>
-Automatically build electron artifacts
+Automatically build electron artifacts <br>